Rebecca Ramsay, MPH, BSN Chief Executive Officer

-Rebecca brings a wealth of health care knowledge and managerial leadership skills as the chief executive officer of Housecall Providers.
-Formerly the executive director of CareOregon’s Population Health Partnerships, Rebecca received her nursing degree from the University of Wisconsin-Madison and a master’s degree in Public Health from Portland State University.
-During her 11-year career with the nonprofit health insurance company, she has led the development of innovative population health programs, working collaboratively and broadly with administrators, providers, advocates and community members.
+Rebecca brings a wealth of health care knowledge, leadership skills and passion to her role as chief executive officer of Housecall Providers.
+The former executive director of Population Health Partnerships for CareOregon, Rebecca earned a nursing degree from the University of Wisconsin-Madison and a master’s in Public Health from Portland State University.

 Will Kennedy, D.O.
 Advanced Illness Senior Medical Director